 In honor of keeping frame rates high, we decided to rank all the major available discrete GPUs from Nvidia GeForce and AMD Radeon, starting with the fastest graphics card available and working on down.
 This list focuses on each company’s most current GPU lineup, and doesn’t include older graphics cards.

 We’ve verified this information through hours of blood, sweat, and benchmarking.
 Feel free to hit up the individual reviews to see our work in greater detail.
 Or, if you want more concrete buying advice for your specific budget or display resolution, be sure to read our guide to the best graphics cards for gaming.
 It provides much more information than this simple list, complete with discussion about considerations like form factors and what to look for in a customized model.
+(Concrete example: The Radeon VII is technically more powerful than the GeForce RTX 2070 Super, and hence higher on this list, but it’s awfully close and the GeForce option is $200 cheaper, making it a better buy.)

 But if you just want to know if GPU A is faster than GPU B, starting with the current consumer gaming champion, read on.
 The higher up a graphics card is on this list, the faster and more powerful it is.